-Remember this includes not only fresh food from your fridge, but any drinks that taste better cold and also food that is likely to melt, such as chocolate.
-Remember to leave space for your ice blocks too, and don't forgot to pop them in the freezer at least 24 hours before your picnic.
+Remember this includes not only fresh food from your fridge, but any drinks that taste better cold.
+Plus, consider food that is likely to melt, such as chocolate.
+Leave space for your ice blocks too, and don't forgot to pop them in the freezer at least 24 hours before your picnic.

-Then keep your gorgeous wicker basket or, perhaps a larger bag or collapsible box, ready for your plates, cutlery, glasses and any food which is either warm or does not need to be kept cool.
-You may also need to pop in a sharp knife and chopping board, depending on what you need to prepare al fresco.
+Then, you can keep your gorgeous wicker basket or, a larger picnic bag or collapsible box, ready for your plates, cutlery, glasses and any food which is either warm or does not need to be kept cool.
+You may also need to pop in a sharp knife and chopping board, depending on what you need to prepare 'al fresco'.

 The food and drink

-However, what we love to focus on is the added extras!
+We love to focus on the added extras too!
 The best picnics last all afternoon and, even in to the night, so nibbles are the perfect addition.

 Also, why not be adventurous with something extra special to drink – have you tried Aloha 65 with ginger ale – a summer sensation?
 Or Tinston Cider, made the same way as champagne? …or Belvoir Elderflower Presse to really quench the thirst on a hot day?

 Do you have an insulated metal water bottle or flask?
 Put a few ice cubes inside and they shouldn’t melt for at least 12 hours – perfect for popping in the glass of your favourite beverage.